jlrickert/zet/docs/936/README.md

 6. **Avoid Redundancy**: Exclude information that can be inferred from the code.
 7. **Ensure Valid Output**: Make sure the comment format is valid for the specific programming language.
 8. **Preserve Function Contents**: Ensure the function’s contents remain unchanged.
 It should be placed directly below the comment.
 It should not trigger a git diff.
 9. **Output Should Be Valid for the Language**: Ensure that the comment and any related syntax conform to the requirements of the programming language being used.
-There should be no backticks.
 10. **Side effects:** All side effects should be documented
+11. **Output** Output should add the comment directly to the code.
+No additional markup

-Output should be valid for the language.
+Output should include should include the contents unchanged with additional code comments included.